rackerlabs/support-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

 1. On the details page for your server, click the link under **Log Into Your Server Now** in the right-hand column.
 For more information, see [Connecting to a server using SSH on Linux or Mac OS for further information](/how-to/connecting-to-a-server-using-ssh-on-linux-or-mac-os).
 2. Use the following command to boot your OnMetal server.
+(Use the appropriate region for the command.)

         supernova iad boot --flavor flavorId --image imageId --key-name keyName serverName